 The Brill publication Ammianus Marcellinus Online consists of two text editions of the Res Gestae and one commentary based on these two texts.
 The labels therefore read

-The color of the labels - red or green - represents whether users have access to that version of a work.
+The color of the labels - red or green - shows if users have access to that version of a work.

 Hover over the labels to see the work version's metadata.
 Click on a label to open the work in the viewer.